Dr. William O’Donnell, PhD, PE

 Practice Areas: Power Plant Design, ASME Code Development, ASME Design & Analysis, Failure Analysis, Forensic Engineering

-Founder and President of O’Donnell Consulting Engineers, Inc., began his professional career at Westinghouse Bettis Atomic Power Laboratory, where he helped develop components for the nuclear Navy under Admiral Rickover.
-He has extensive professional experience in the analysis of components including fatigue and fracture safety evaluations and failure analysis.
+Founder and President of O’Donnell Consulting Engineers, Inc., Bill O’Donnell began his professional career at Westinghouse Bettis Atomic Power Laboratory, where he helped design and develop components for the nuclear Navy under Admiral Rickover.
+He has since built extensive professional experience in the analysis of components including fatigue and fracture safety evaluations and failure analysis.
 He has developed methods for evaluating fatigue, stress corrosion cracking and safety margins of components, and is an expert in complex failure modes which occur under cyclic loads.
+His work includes includes Fatigue of Austenitic Stainless Steels as well as Fatigue and Creep-Fatigue Design Curves of Nickel Alloys.

-A few of the cases he has testified in include:
+A few of the cases he has testified include:

 - Collapsed ductwork in a Pittsburgh Public School